itssonyamisyura/Food_project/README.md

 ## 🚀 About

-This project is a frontend application that demonstrates building interactive UI components and dynamic behavior using pure JavaScript.
+This project is a frontend application built with pure JavaScript that demonstrates working with dynamic UI, user interactions, and basic data handling.

 The app demonstrates:

+- DOM manipulation
-- Working with DOM manipulation
+- Working with dynamic content
 - Handling user interactions
-- Fetching and displaying data
-- Building reusable modules
+- Structuring a small-scale frontend project

 ---